 For specific time deadlines, procedures, and requirements for admission to the upper division/professional phase of various programs, consult with the academic advisor or department chairperson and review the specific departmental statement in this catalog and published on the departmental web pages, and on the Program Plans accessible from the Registrar’s web page.

 CHANGE OF CURRICULA

-Dual Degrees, Double Majors and Minors
+Dual Degrees, Double Majors, and Minors

 Students may opt to pursue completion of requirements for more than one program.
 Completion of requirements in a second program will be stated on a student’s transcript; however, this does not necessarily result in the conferral of multiple degrees/ diplomas.
-The pursuit of a dual degree is defined as matriculation in a second program leading to a second degree conferral.
-The pursuit of a double major is defined as pursuit of coursework in a second program leading to a statement of completion (on the transcript) of the second major’s requirements but not a second degree conferral.
+The pursuit of a dual degree is defined as matriculation in a second program leading to a second-degree conferral.
+The pursuit of a double major is defined as the pursuit of coursework in a second program leading to a statement of completion (on the transcript) of the second major’s requirements but not a second-degree conferral.
 Students should consult with the Registrar for further details.
 The pursuit of dual degrees and double majors may also have financial aid implications.
 Students should consult with the Financial Aid office for details.

 Select degree programs include automatic completion of a minor as part of one’s degree requirements; others do not.
 Students may wish to pursue completion of one or more minor(s).
 Consult the “Programs of Study” section in this catalog, or the Program Plans option accessible from the Registrar’s web page, for a complete listing of available minors.

 Students wishing to change major, file for a dual degree or double major, or declare a minor must file the necessary form with the Registrar’s office.